Mentalab-hub/explorepy/docs/usage.rst

 set-channels
 %%%%

 Enables and disables a set of ExG channels.
-Takes a binary string to represent the channel mask (where the least significant bit is 1).
+Takes a binary string to represent the channel mask (where the least significant/right-most bit represents channel 1).

-For example, to enable 4 channels of an 8 channel device, use ``00001111``.
+For example, to disable channels 5 to 8 of an 8 channel device, use ``00001111``.
 ::

     Options: